jmielkeway/ccos4rbpi_volume0/chapter12/chapter12.md

     └── work.c
 ```

 Just take a look at all those ingredients!
-I hope you have your chilled forks ready, because this chapter is our victory lap.
-We will focus on wrapping up the CheescakeOS Shell application, adding or refining the few kernel services necessary to achieve the cool smoothness otherwise provided by your favorite delicattesen.
+I hope you have your dessert fork ready, because this chapter is our victory lap.
+We will focus on wrapping up the CheesecakeOS Shell application, adding or refining the few kernel services necessary to achieve the cool smoothness otherwise found at your favorite delicatessen.

 - [The Shell](shell.md) is our last hurrah, the finale in this installment of CheesecakeOS for Raspberry Pi 4.

+*Previous Page* [Receiving](../chapter11/receiving.md)  |  *Next Page* [The Shell](shell.md)
 *Previous Chapter* [Chapters[11]: Signals](../chapter11/chapter11.md) | *Next Chapter* [Chapters[13]: Bonus](../chapter13/chapter13.md)
-*Previous Page* [Receiving](../chapter11/receiving.md)  |  *Next Page* [The Shell](shell.md)